Bingley, West Yorkshire

 Also nearby is the village of Cottingley, famous for its association with Elsie Wright and Frances Griffiths, two local schoolchildren who back in 1917 photographed the Cottingley Fairies - which they claimed to be real fairies at the bottom of the garden.

-For more information about Bingley and Bingley related organisations, please visit the following externally maintained website(s):
+For more information about Bingley and Bingley related organisations, please visit the following externally maintained websites and web pages:

 [N.B.
-Please mention the Eagle Intermedia Bronte Country website when making your enquiry.]
+Please mention the Eagle Intermedia Bronte Country website when making your enquiries.]

 Bronte Country